Tag Archives: homeowner

 As long as you have power, both of the above solutions still allow you to use your remote control to open the garage door.

-The best security option.
+The best security options

 The best solution is to install a shield to block a wire hanger from grabbing the pull rope while still allowing the pull rope to hang low for a quick emergency opening of the garage door during a power outage.
 Installing the shield is easy.Garage Door Protection Shield, How Thieves Can Break Into Your Home by the Garage Door